 President.
 It shall be the duty of the President to preside at meetings of the club and Board of Directors, to appoint all committee chairs, and to perform such other duties as ordinarily pertain to this office.
 The President shall be an ex-officio member of all standing and special committees.
 The President shall also serve as a member of the Board of Directors of the Minneapolis Rotary Foundation for the term coinciding with his/her term as club President.
 Upon assuming the office of Immediate Past President, he/she shall serve as a member of the Board of Directors of the Minneapolis Rotary Foundation for the term coinciding with his/her term as Immediate Past President.

 President-Elect.
 The President-Elect shall fulfill such duties as the President may request.
 The President-Elect shall automatically become President for the full term to commence one year after the commencement of the term of the President.
-In the event the office of President-Elect becomes vacant, the vacancy shall be promptly filled by the Board of Directors.
+In the event the office of President-Elect becomes vacant, the Board of Directors shall promptly fill the vacancy.
 The President-Elect shall chair the delegation representing this club at the annual convention of Rotary International.
 The President-Elect shall also serve as a member of the Board of Directors of the Minneapolis Rotary Foundation for the term coinciding with his/her term as club President-Elect.
 In the event the office of President becomes vacant, the President-Elect shall automatically become President and shall serve an extended term.

 Secretary.
 It shall be the duty of the Secretary to assist the President in the performance of all duties.
-The Secretary shall be responsible for keeping minutes of the meetings of the Board of Directors and of the club; shall act as a liaison between the Board of Directors and the Membership/Outreach and Classification Committee; shall see that records are kept of membership and attendance at meetings; and shall make the required report to Rotary International and the monthly reports of attendance to the District Governor.
+The Secretary shall be responsible for keeping minutes of the meetings of the Board of Directors and of the club; shall act as a liaison between the Board of Directors and the Membership and Classification Committee; shall see that records are kept of membership and attendance at meetings; and shall make the required report to Rotary International and the monthly reports of attendance to the District Governor.

 Treasurer.
 The Treasurer shall be responsible for the custody of all funds, their collection, safekeeping and disbursements, accounting for the same to the Board of Directors.
-The Treasurer shall also serve as a member of the Board of Directors of the Minneapolis Rotary Foundation for the term coinciding with his/her term as club Treasurer
+The Treasurer shall also serve as a member of the Board of Directors of the Minneapolis Rotary Foundation for the term coinciding with his/her term as club Treasurer.

 Assistant Treasurer.
 The Assistant Treasurer shall assist the Treasurer in all matters which are the responsibility of the Treasurer and, in the absence of the Treasurer, shall fulfill the Treasurer’s duties.

 Club Administrator.
 The Board of Directors may appoint a Club Administrator at a salary and under a bond, to be paid for by the club.
-The duties of the Club Administrator shall be to assist the President, Secretary and Treasurer in the performance of their duties, and to perform any other duties as directed by the Board of Directors.
+The duties of the Club Administrator shall be to assist the President, Secretary, and Treasurer in the performance of their duties, and to perform any other duties as directed by the Board of Directors.
 The Club Administrator shall report directly to the Club President and shall perform club administrative assistant duties as defined by a written job description.

 Bookkeeping Services.
 The Board of Directors may arrange for bookkeeping services.
-The club Treasurer shall oversee the bookkeeping services provided to the club.
+The Treasurer shall oversee the bookkeeping services provided to the club.

 Election of Officers and Directors